 Swelling of the soft tissues of the face is often associated with an infected tooth.
 Once decay has entered into the soft center of the tooth, known as the pulp, bacteria can make there way into the bone.
 This can be a painful experience as pressure within the bone exerts pressure on the nerves which surround the teeth.
 Left untreated, the infection can "eat" its way out of the bone and begin to swell soft tissues.

 Dental infections come in two varieties, a localized abscess that forms a pus epulis or a cellulitis, which is a more diffuse type of swelling.
 Epulis formation often produces swelling that is soft, warm, red and localized to a smaller area.
 In such cases, the pus from the infection can be drained and the patient is placed on antibiotics until the offending tooth is either extracted or treated endodontically.
 In cases of cellulitis, where the infection is much more firm, diffuse and no focal point for pus formation is noted, the swelling cannot be drained.
-This type of infection--typically more severe--must be treated with antibiotic and a rapid treatment of the infection source.
+This type of infection--typically more severe--must be treated aggressively with antibiotic and a rapid treatment of the infection source.
+Patient that do not begin to see noticable improvement in 2 to 3 days after being placed on antibiotics must let their dentist know their antibiotic is not working.
+Some bacteria associated with tooth infection do not respond to first-line antibiotics and stronger antibiotics may need to be considered.

 Swelling in certain areas is more dangerous than others.
 Swelling in the area of the upper eye teeth--called a canine space infection--can travel up about the nose.
-Concerns about cranial, secondary infections are warranted with this location and prompt care is even more of a concern.
+Concerns about cranial, secondary infections are warranted with this location, and prompt care is even more of a concern.
 Swelling with infected wisdom teeth can sometimes cause impairment of the airway because of swelling of the tongue or pharynx.
-This type of swelling can be life threatening and must be treated aggressively and promptly.
+This type of swelling can be life threatening and must be treated aggressively and promptly as well.

 When you are first seen by a dentist, they may or may not recommend that the infection be drained.
-Drainage can be accomplished by opening the tooth and allowing exudate to flow out the root canal, or it may be achieved by incision.
+Drainage can be accomplished by opening the tooth and allowing exudate to flow out the root canal, or it may be achieved by incision for the swollen tissue.
 The treatment choice of either extracting the tooth or attempting to save it with root canal therapy is often the deciding factor.
 If the tooth can be removed at that first visit, drainage may not be necessary in all cases.

 Any patient presenting with a dental infection will be placed on antibiotics and often pain medication as well.
 It is imperative that the patient be compliant in taking all of the antibiotic and to take it as prescribed.
 Even if the tooth is extracted or a root canal is completed, the antibiotic prescription should be finished.
 In recent years, the advent of antibiotic resistant bacteria has made the importance of doing complete rounds of antibiotic therapy all the more important.
 If you stop your antibiotic after only a couple of days of therapy, the strong bacteria may still be alive and viable.
 Such bacteria can reproduce and cause another infection that is more resistant to antibiotic than the first one.